vanister/tien-len-ai/projects/game-engine/instructions.md

 - Separate business logic from infrastructure concerns.
 - Implement proper dependency injection.
 - Follow established patterns like Repository, Unit of Work, etc.
+- Use the simplified `namespace` syntax where the namespace is one line.
+- Keep classes to one per file.

 ## Implementation Guidelines